Rajpratik71/linux-manPages/pdf2dsc.md

        pdf2dsc input.pdf [ output.dsc ]

 DESCRIPTION
-       pdf2dsc  uses  gs(1)  to  read an Adobe Portable Document Format (PDF) document "input.pdf" and create a PostScript(tm) document "output.dsc" that  conforms  to  Adobe's  Document  Structuring  Conventions  (DSC) requirements.
+       pdf2dsc uses gs(1) to read an Adobe Portable Document Format (PDF) document "input.pdf" and create a PostScript(tm) document "output.dsc" that conforms to Adobe's Document Structuring Conven‐ tions (DSC) requirements.

        This new document simply tells Ghostscript to read the PDF file and to display pages one at a time.
-The generated document can then be viewed with any PostScript viewer based on  Ghostscript,  like  ghost‐ view(1)  on  Unix or GSview on Windows, with which the user can browse through the pages of the PDF document in any order.
+The generated document can then be viewed with any PostScript viewer based on Ghostscript, like ghostview(1) on Unix or GSview on Windows, with which the user can browse through the pages of the PDF document in any order.

        If no output file is named on the command line, the name of the output file is that of the input file with any extension removed, followed by the extension ".dsc".

 CAVEATS
        The DSC document uses Ghostscript-specific procedures.
 In addition, the original PDF document must be accessible when the DSC document is processed.

        You need the file "pdf2dsc.ps" (originally by Russell Lang) supplied with Ghostscript since release 3.53.

 SEE ALSO
        gs(1), ghostview(1)